Holiday houses in Rome

 Cosy and elegant apartment in the hearth of Rome (Trastevere) with breathtaking view on the city skyline, overlooking the very lively Piazza Trilussa and Ponte Sisto.
 Located in a stately building, the apartment is very bright and has high ceilings as well as acoustic insulating windows.
 Ideal for a couple who enjoy beauty and want to stay comfortable and explore the center of the city at walking distance.

 A beautiful stylish and newly renovated flat located in front of the Colosseum and Roman Forum, in the heart of the historical center of the Eternal City, in few steps from Piazza Venezia and Pantheon.
-The flat is on the second floor in a classic Roman building.
+The flat is on the fourth floor in a classic Roman building.
 Our crew will be pleased to welcome guests and provide them a memorable experience in the eternal city.

 Penthouse with terrace near Colosseo